mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 ## Part 2: Additional responsibilities of head TAs

+- The head TAs for Fall 2015 are
+    + David Clancy for Dr. Çetinkaya-Rundel's section
+    + Andrew Wong for Dr. Monod's section

 - Ensure that grading is completed by the due date (check a couple days prior and send timely reminders if need be).
 You will report on this at the weekly meeting.